 Things do in Lapland

-There is an overwhelming amount of activities to choose from in Lapland, as we visited January we were able to experience an array of snowy activities.
-Having rarely experienced snow in the UK, it was outrageously good fun to play in the snow and take part in winter activities!
+There is an overwhelming amount of things to do in Lapland, as we visited January we were able to experience an array of snowy activities.
+Having rarely experienced snow in the UK, it was outrageously good fun to play in the snow and take part in winter activities.
+Visiting Finnish Lapland in winter is an incredible experience.

 Lapland Reindeer ride